Dominic Fike Is An Upcoming Superstar You’ll Want To Keep An Eye On

-Dominic Fike is a name you’ve most likely never heard of before now.
-That’ll soon change if he has his way.
-Like most big names in music, Fike seems like he’s creeping into the music scene out of nowhere, and he will likely stay for a while.
+Dominic Fike is a name you’ll definitely be hearing a lot more of in the future.
+Like most big names in music, Fike seems like he’s creeping into the music scene out of nowhere.
+However, it wasn’t all fun and games for the Florida native.

 With a recently signed deal with Columbia Records for a rumored $4 MILLION, Dominic Fike has an upbringing that the majority of music fans can relate to.

-Straight from Naples, Florida, 22 year old Dominic Fike didn’t have the most ideal childhood, but like many in the same boat, he made the most out of it.
+Straight from Naples, Florida, 24-year-old Dominic Fike didn’t have the most ideal childhood, but like many in the same boat, he made the most out of it.
 His ambiguous appearance will leave you guessing, but he is actually half black, half filipino.

-His father was essentially a deadbeat and although he loves his mom very much, she was constantly in and out of jail for drug-related charges.
-Like most kids from troubled homes his days were spent hanging out with friends at unsupervised parties, getting into mischief and bonding over music.
+His father was essentially a deadbeat and was raised by a single mom.
+Although he loves his mom very much, Fike admits she was constantly in and out of jail for drug-related charges.
+Like most kids from troubled homes, his days were spent hanging out with friends at unsupervised parties, getting into mischief and bonding over music.

-What’s surprising about Dominic signing with a major label is that he scrubbed the internet of his music, leaving them with nothing to go off of.
-Before signing with Columbia, Fike had virtually no reputation outside of Naples.
-Why would he do this?
+Surprisingly, Dominic scrubbed the internet of his previous music, leaving Columbia with nothing to judge his talent by.
+In fact, before signing his record deal, Fike had virtually no reputation outside of his hometown.
 There’s a method behind his madness.

 A Blend of Genres

-If you didn’t already go off and search Dominic Fike on Apple Music or Spotify, you’d be surprised to learn that he earned his initial following as a rapper.
+Many are surprised to learn that Fike earned his initial following as a freestyle rapper.

-He claims the idea behind deleting his older music was to make room for newer stuff he was working on.
-In his mind, his fans in Naples were already aware of him but he wanted something more.
-Something much different than the Soundcloud rappers beginning to oversaturate the market.
+Dominic claims the reason for clearing the slate of his older music was to make room for newer, solo stuff he was working on.
+He figured his fans in Naples were already aware of him but he wanted something more.
+Something much different than the Soundcloud rappers.

 Exploding Onto the Scene

-‘Don’t Forget About Me, Demos’ is made up of 6 songs and runs only 14 minutes.
-But it’s those 14-minutes that will grab you and hold onto you throughout.
-It’s not the rap he was previously known for, but instead, it’s compiled of genre-mixing tracks that give a broader understanding of his musical influences.
+‘Don’t Forget About Me, Demos’ is made up of 6 songs and runs only 14-minutes.Although it’s short, those handful of songs will grab you and hold your attention.
+It’s not rap, but it’s not exactly pop.
+It’s a genre-defying fresh sound that’ll give listeners an understanding of his musical influences.

-Those influences include bands like Blink-182 and Red Hot Chili Peppers.
-In fact, he’s such a fan of former Chili Pepper, John Frusciante, he even has a tattoo of his face on his hand!
-Although his sound leans heavily towards the pop side, you will still hear hints of hip-hop.
+Those influences include Jack Johnson and bands like Blink-182 and Red Hot Chili Peppers.
+In fact, he’s such a fan of former Chili Pepper John Frusciante, he has a tattoo of his face on his hand!

 From the very first track, 3 Nights, you’ll immediately get a feel for this new style he’s going for.
-A mix between Jack Johnson and Kevin Abstract, the former being the most obvious comparison.
+He’s a mix between soulful Jack Johnson and rapper/friend, Kevin Abstract.

-Dominic Fike writes songs about what he knows.
-His own life, troubles and upbringing.
-He has an incredibly similar sound to Kevin Abstract, both drawing from their own lives.
-Kevin also comes from a similar group of artists called BrockHampton.
-In fact, Fike Abstract on the song song Peach, which is featured on his recently released album, Arizona Baby.
+Dominic Fike writes songs about what he knows — his own life, troubles and upbringing.
+He loves collaborating with other young artists.
+Fike even joined Kevin Abstract on the song ‘Peach‘, which is featured on Abstract’s own album, Arizona Baby.

-With a comfortable $4 Million in his pocket, he can sit pretty for a while and polish up song arsenal.
-With the backing of Columbia, he plans on completing the EP he dreamed of making before cutting things short.
+With a comfortable amount of money in his pocket, he can sit pretty for a while and polish up his arsenal of songs.
+With the backing of Columbia, he plans on completing the EP he dreamed of making originally.
 If these 6 songs are any indication, I am excited for what the rest will sound like.

-One last thing — if you’re wondering about the Apple logo tattooed underneath his eye, it’s not a blatant brand flex.
-It’s actually a dedication to his little sister, named Apple.
+One last thing — if you’re wondering about the Apple logo tattooed underneath his eye, it’s not because he loves iPhones.
+It’s actually a dedication to his little sister, adorably named Apple.